fmorote01/GitMyRepo/Written_Report_Template.md

 ## Results

 - _What are two conclusions you can draw about the Outcomes based on Launch Date?_
+    1. It is a seasonal service where May is at is highest peak.
+    2. "Canceled" items are significantly predictable, they are in a flat line and may tend to zero.

 - _What can you conclude about the Outcomes based on Goals?_
     1. There is a simetric/mirror relationshihp where the financial break point between %